JingchunCheng/Seg-with-SPN/README.md

   year = {2017}
 }
 ```
+Contact: Jingchun Cheng (chengjingchun at gmail dot com)

-About the Code
+# About the Code
 -------------------------------------------
-The code released here is for foreground segmentation and instance recognition steps.
+* The code released here mainly consistes of two parts in the paper: foreground segmentation and instance recognition.

-It contains the parent net of foreground segmentation and training files for instance recognition networks.
+* It contains the parent net of foreground segmentation and training codes for instance recognition networks.

-Besides, the 'matlab_code' folder contains a simple version of our CRAF step for reference.
+* The **matlab_code** folder contains a simple version of our CRAF step for segmentation refinement.

-Requirements
+# Installation Requirements
 -------------------------------------------
-Requirements for `caffe` and `pycaffe`.
+Install `caffe` and `pycaffe` at http://caffe.berkeleyvision.org/.

-Installation
+# Installation
 -----------------------------------------------------
-1. Download offline trained foreground segmentation model.
+1. Download the offline pre-trained foreground segmentation model.

 `cd $Seg-with-SPN`